The Alamo (2004 film): Plot

 Santa Anna's troops surround the fort, and the siege begins.
-Bowie meets with Mexican General Manuel Castrillón to talk things over, but Travis stubbornly fires a cannon at the Mexican camp, abruptly ending their conversation.
+Bowie meets with Major-general Manuel Fernández Castrillón to talk things over, but Travis stubbornly fires a cannon at the Mexican camp, abruptly ending their conversation.
 Bowie returns to tell Travis that Santa Anna has offered the opportunity to surrender, but the defenders decide to stay and fight.
 With his hopes of an easy victory foiled, Santa Anna settles in for a siege but orders that no quarter be given to the Alamo defenders.
+He orders the band to play El Degüello ("slit throat"), which signifies no quarter will be given to the Texan defenders.
 Bowie's ongoing illness renders him bedridden, and Travis assumes full command.

-On Sunday, March 6, Mexican troops assault the Alamo's walls in a pre-dawn attack.
-Despite heavy casualties, they breach the walls and most of the Texans, including Travis and Bowie, are slain in the onslaught.
-Crockett, the last survivor, is taken prisoner, and in a final act of defiance he mockingly offers to safely lead Santa Anna to Sam Houston.
+On Sunday, March 6, Mexican troops assault the Alamo in a pre-dawn attack.
+Despite heavy casualties, they breach the walls, and most of the Texans, including Travis and Bowie, are slain.
+Crockett, the last survivor, is taken prisoner.
+In a final act of defiance, he mockingly offers to safely lead Santa Anna to Sam Houston if he will surrender.
 Santa Anna angrily orders Crockett to be executed.

 Days later, after hearing that the Alamo has fallen, Houston, now in full command of all Texan troops, orders a general retreat eastward.
-They are pursued by the victorious Mexican Army, led by the confident Santa Anna.
+They are pursued by the victorious Mexican Army, led by the over-confident Santa Anna.
 In an attempt to catch the retreating Texans, and against the advice of his officers, Santa Anna divides his forces, taking a smaller, fast-moving force with him to chase Houston and the fleeing Texas government.
-A few weeks later, Houston halts his retreat near the San Jacinto, where he decides to risk all in a sudden attack when he learns of Santa Anna's presence.
-With the support of two cannons and a group of Juan Seguin's mounted Tejanos, Houston surprises Santa Anna's army during its afternoon siesta, and in the ensuing rout the vengeful Texans massacre at least seven hundred Mexican soldiers and capture Santa Anna.
-In exchange for his life, Santa Anna agrees to order all Mexican troops to withdraw from Texas and accept Texan independence.
-The film ends with an eerie replay of Crockett standing atop the Alamo's South wall, playing his fiddle while overlooking the compound.
+A few weeks later, Houston halts his retreat near the San Jacinto River, where he decides to risk everything in a sudden attack when he learns of Santa Anna's presence.
+With the support of two cannons and a group of Juan Seguin's mounted Tejanos, Houston surprises Santa Anna's army during its afternoon siesta and in the ensuing rout the vengeful Texans massacre at least 700 Mexican soldiers.
+Santa Anna is captured, and in exchange for his life, he agrees to order all Mexican troops to withdraw from Texas and accept Texan independence.
+The film ends with Crockett's spirit playing his fiddle on the walls of the Alamo, at peace, watching over the mission, and San Antonio.